adamhancock/mysql-backup-to-azure/README.md

 - Added default Docker values for environment variables
 - Added docker-compose file for ease of building and running
 - Added build script
+- Added backupfilePrefix (allowing you to set a file prefix to the backups).
+Usefull if backing up multiple hosts.

 Docker container to backup MySQL databases direct to Azure Blob Storage.